-is 17 years old and lives at home at family.
-School, is the nearest school that can provide the appropriat with attends School is 10 miles away from home and e support and subjects to study. full time support Due to diagnoses, requires nable to travel independently to school.
-There is no el from home to school.
-Even if there was direct mean that is unable to with is 17 years old and lives at home college that can provide the appropriate support and subjects to study.
+is 17 years old and lives at home at with family.
+School, attends School is 10 miles away from home and is the nearest school that can provide the appropriat nome and Due to full time support Due to diagnoses, requires Due to the nature of disabilities, is u nable to travel independently to school.
+There is no I from home to school.
+Even if there public transport, plan or manage how to travel to school safely. mean that is unable to in 17 years and and lives at here with is 17 years old and lives at home family.
+College with College is 13 miles from home and is the e nearest college that can provide the appropriate support and subjects to study.